aurielfournier/science_borealis_stats_math/science_borealis_feburary_2016.md

-# Hunting and statistics
+# World Wetlands Day History Lesson: Waterfowl and statistics

 By: Auriel Fournier

-Its hard to draw me into arguments on social media but if you want to the best way is to try and talk about how hunters are ruining science, or how non-hunters are the only ones that contribute to the conservation and management of wildlife.

-The second way is to dismiss statistics.

-These are two subjects that come together perfectly to celebrate #WorldWetlandsDay.
+Its World Wetlands Day, and while I spend most of all of my days thinking about wetlands and the birds that live within them, I realize most people don't.
+But today we are going to dive into the two things that I think are oftn misunderstood about wetlands.
+The role that hunting and statistics have played in wetland conservation in North America.
 Wetlands are so important, and one of the reasons that we have many of them that we do today in North America is because of hunting, because of statistics, because of people who care, a lot, about migratory birds.
 So birds, wetlands, hunting, statistics, all my favorite things.
 This is gonna be great!

 Waterfowl include many species of ducks and geese and swans.
 These are typically large migratory birds, many of which are also game species.
 For many decades researchers in Canada and the U.S. have ben banding waterfowl during the breeding season to study their migration.
 They do this because some of these banded birds will be harvested, and when they are, the hunters will hopefully report the band number, and where they killed it.
 This helps us to understand how birds move at a continental level.
 For non-game species the recapture rate (the rate at which birds which are banded are encountered for a second time) is very low, like less then one percent low.